hyron-group/reference/service-development/README.md

 -   A service can be called by both the client and server
 -   A service can be configured from the outside

-# What makes hyron a good choice for microservice application development ?
+# What makes Hyron is a good choice for Microservice application development ?

 -   Hyron helps your service be packed more standard
 -   Hyron makes managing and configuring services easier
 -   Hyron can help you reuse the higher level modules

-# I heard that building a service in hyron is very simple, isn't it?
+# Building services in Hyron is very simple ?

 Yes, with the help of plugins, you can almost build a service just need to know a little bit about javascript.